HimanshuGupta999/pi-shaped-DevSecOps-Himanshu/Security_Compliance_workshop-Himanshu/day1/Readme.md

-# Day 1: Code Security & Shift-Left Practices ( Aman )
+# Day 1: Code Security & Shift-Left Practices

 This is my write-up for the Day 1 assignment.
 I'll walk you through how I set up a security scan, found hardcoded secrets, completely removed them from my project's history, and then got the application running securely in a Docker container.